icecube/dnn_reco/docs/source/pages/getting_started/02_train_model.rst

 ``training_data_file``, ``trafo_data_file``, ``validation_data_file``,
 ``test_data_file``,
 so that they point to the paths of our training data.
-To train our model we are going to use the first 1000 hdf5 files.
+To train our model we are going to use all hdf5 files ending in 0 for the validation set and all other files for training.
-The transformation model will be built by using the same files.
+The transformation model will be built by using the same files as we used for the training data.
-Our validation and test data are files 1000 to 1009.
 We can make these changes by hand or by executing the following command which will replace the string '{insert_DNN_HOME}' with our environment variable
 $DNN_HOME: